-Some people still think they will attain happiness through achieving goals or obtaining material things, but science suggests this is not the case.
+Some people believe they can attain happiness through achieving goals or obtaining material things, but science shows this is not the case.
 Psychologist Stanislava Puač Jovanović explains why happiness is an inside job and shares a three-step plan to develop your inner joy.

-I have experienced both such events, and each time I realised: happiness really is an inside job.
+In fact, I have experienced both such events, and each time I realised: happiness really is an inside job.
 After all, I cannot let external circumstances dictate how I will feel all of my life, can I?
+But don't just rely on my word for it; the fact is that science also backs up the notion that happiness is not fully dependent on external factors in life.

-This article will explain why happiness comes from within and support this claim with scientific findings.
-We will also look into techniques and tools that will help you develop the ability to be happy with what you have at any given moment.
+Let's take a look at the evidence, plus I'll share three key techniques and tools that will help you develop the ability to be happy with what you have at any given moment.

 Taking the phrase quite literally, there are two components to the claim that happiness is an inside job we need to think about.
-Firstly, that happiness happens inside of us.
-Secondly, that is a job — in other words, not something that happens naturally to us, but something we need to work at.
-Let us explore both elements.
+Firstly, that happiness happens 'inside' of us.
+Secondly, that is a job — in other words, not something that happens naturally – but something that takes effort to achieve.
+Let's explore both elements.

 Inside vs outside

 Unfortunately, there are many myths surrounding happiness.
-Sonia Lyubomirsky, a researcher in the field, summarised seven detrimental beliefs we usually hold about the feeling that do us no good.
-They mostly revolve around a conviction expressed as: “I will be happy when…” (something happens).
-The “when” is then filled with our individual aspirations – when we find the right partner, have three children, get the perfect job, have a certain amount of money in the bank, live out of our hobbies, travel the world, and so on and so on.
+Sonia Lyubomirsky, a respected expert in the well-being field, summarised seven detrimental beliefs we usually hold about happiness that do us no good.
+They mostly revolve around a conviction expressed as: “I will be happy when…” (insert event).
+The “when” is then filled with our individual aspirations – when we find the right partner, have three children, get the perfect job, have a certain amount of money in the bank, live from of our hobbies, travel the world, and so on.

-inside-job-happiness.jpgHappiness is an inside job: showing gratitude helps shutterstock/Anatoliy Karlyuk
+inside-job-happiness.jpgHappiness is an inside job: showing gratitude helps build joy

-The pursuit, theoretically, may never be completed.
-To simplify things crudely, this is the reason why in Buddhism, yearning is seen as the cause of suffering.
+This pursuit, theoretically, may never be completed during our lifetimes!
+To simplify things, this is the reason why in Buddhism that yearning is seen as the cause of suffering.

 I have experienced the manifestation of this truth more than once in my life.